Franklin Inn: History

 The house and property stayed with the Van Liew family until 1822, when it was sold to John Wyckoff.
 Wyckoff rented the property, and it was used as a tavern starting in 1829.
 The Delaware and Raritan Canal nearby was opened in 1834.

 The tavern was closed in 1916 with prohibition.
-The building was operated as a used book store by the Meadows Foundation until 2012 when it was flooded by Hurricane Sandy and closed.
+The building was home to a popular used bookstore that operated from 1992 until the building was closed in 2009 as a result of the damage sustained by the periodic flooding of the Delaware & Raritan Canal and the Millstone River.